shaunjanssens/smarthome/server/README.md

 sudo cp smarthome.service /lib/systemd/system/smarthome.service
 sudo chmod u+rwx /lib/systemd/system/smarthome.service
 sudo systemctl daemon-reload
+sudo systemctl enable smarthome # if you want to start the server at boot
 ```

 ## Config

-Copy `config/config.json.example` to `config/config.js`.
-Fill in all fields and
+Copy `config/config.json.example` to `config/config.json`.
+Fill in all fields
-add your devices and sensors.
+and add your devices and sensors.

 ## Usage